-- 4.3 The Council elections in May 2017 led to the appointment of Council members to serve on positions which make up two-thirds of the Tactran Board (10 out of 15 members).
-The Council member appointments made in June 2017 will continue through until the next Council elections in 2022 subject to vacancies occurring and replacements being nominated by the constituent Councils. - 4.4 A combination of existing Council members not seeking re-election, coupled with the effects of electoral change, has led to changes to the existing membership and, potentially, composition of the Partnership Board.
-As vacancies arise, consideration will be given to further actions necessary to promote greater diversity of Board membership, having regard to progress made by Scottish Ministers on the provision of information on the protected characteristics of Board members.
-Consideration will also be given to development of Succession Planning, as recommended in Guidance issued by Scottish Government and EHRC along with targeted advertising for the appointment of non-Council Board appointments.

-4.5 With regard to Council nominated vacancies, the Partnership will request that partner Councils have regard to both the principles of improving the diversity of public sector Boards and also relevant member skills and experience, as recommended in the Succession Planning Toolkit, when making their Councillor appointments and any replacements to the Tactran Partnership Board going forward.
+- 4.4 The Council elections in May 2022 led to the appointment of Council members to serve on positions which make up two-thirds of the Tactran Board (10 out of 15 members).
+The Council member appointments made in June 2022 will continue through until the next Council elections in 2027 subject to vacancies occurring and replacements being nominated by the constituent Councils. - 4.5 A combination of existing Council members not seeking re-election, coupled with the effects of electoral change, has led to changes to the existing membership and, potentially, composition of the Partnership Board.
+As vacancies arise, consideration will be given to further actions necessary to promote greater diversity of Board membership, having regard to progress made by Scottish Ministers on the provision of information on the protected characteristics of Board members. - 4.6 With regard to Council nominated vacancies, the Partnership will continue to request that partner Councils have regard to both the principles of improving the diversity of public sector Boards and also relevant member skills and experience, as recommended in the Succession Planning Toolkit, when making their Councillor appointments and any replacements to the Tactran Partnership Board going forward.